YamagutiSenior/clone_simple_notes/docs/content/getting_started/lesson_5_appsec_workflow/_index.md

 ## Step 2: Accessing the Security Dashboard

-At the project level, the Security Dashboard displays a chart with the number of vulnerabilities introduced to the master branch over time.
+At the project level, the Security Dashboard displays a chart with the number of vulnerabilities introduced to the default branch over time.

 1. Access the Security Dashboard by going to **Security & Compliance** left navigation menu and selecting **Security Dashboard**